 I hope that my good Republican friends in Concord see this and will instead decide to focus their time and energy on those issues that really matter to voters.
 Because if you do not you will get clocked next November (and beyond) at the ballot box.

-Republicans should be for same-sex marriage
+Republicans should be for same-gender marriage

 “Live Free or Die” isn’t just the official motto for a great state.
 As the 62nd Republican National Committee Chairman, I think it’s a mantra our party should live by.
 I hope that New Hampshire legislators will remember this slogan and reject proposals to strip citizens of their right to marry.